WORDS BY JOSEPH FURNESS

 Back in the 80s/90s, dapper businessmen wore boxy business suits that made them look and feel masculine, and, more importantly, kept them feeling comfortable throughout the entire day.
 To the delight of many, Off-White designer Virgil Abloh has brought the boxy business suit back into fashion for his latest season.

 By updating the retro double-breasted boxy suit with an off-centre button fastening and office-inspired details, Abloh has successfully merged contemporary and retro aesthetics to appeal to the style-savvy consumers of today.
-All we need now is a devilishly colourful Off-White tie.
+All we need now is a devilishly colorful Off-White tie.

 The Elasticated Waist Suit – Tagliatore